MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/migrate-unisys-dorado-mainframe-apps-with-astadia-and-micro-focus-content.md

 Unisys Dorado mainframe systems are full-featured operating environments.
 You can scale them up vertically to handle mission-critical workloads.
 But emulating or modernizing these systems into Azure can provide similar or better performance and SLA guarantees.
 Azure systems also offer added flexibility, reliability, and the benefit of future capabilities.

 This architecture uses emulation technology from two Microsoft partners, [Astadia][Astadia] and [Micro Focus][Micro Focus].
-The solution provides an accelerated way to move to Azure because there's no need to:
+The solution provides an accelerated way to move to Azure.
+There's no need for these steps:

-- Rewrite application code.
+- Rewriting application code.
-- Redesign data architecture or switch from a network-based to a relational-based model.
+- Redesigning data architecture or switching from a network-based to a relational-based model.
-- Change application screens.
+- Changing application screens.

 ## Potential use cases

 Many cases can benefit from the Astadia and Micro Focus pattern:

 - Businesses with Unisys Dorado mainframe systems that can't modify original source code, such as COBOL.
 Reasons include compliance factors, prohibitive costs, complexity, or other considerations.
-- Organizations looking for approaches to modernizing workloads that offer:
+- Organizations looking for approaches to modernizing workloads that offer these capabilities:

-  - A way to *lift and shift* application layer source code.
+  - A way to migrate application layer source code.
-  - Modern platform as a service (PaaS) services and capabilities, including:
+  - Modern platform as a service (PaaS) services, including:

     - Azure SQL Database with its built-in high availability.
-    - Azure Data Factory with its automated, serverless file routing and transformation.
+    - Azure Data Factory with its automated and serverless file routing and transformation.

 ## Architecture